The filter()

 Parameters

-• x – Object you wanted to apply a filter on.
-In our case, it will be a data frame object.
+– Object you wanted to apply a filter on.
+In our case, it will be a data frame object.condition

-3. Filter Data Frame Rows by Row Name
+3. Filter Data Frame Rows based on Row

-If you have row names on the data frame and wanted to filter rows by row name in R data frame, use the below approach.
-By default row names are the incremental sequence numbers assigned at the time of the creation of the R data frame.
-R also provides a way to assign custom row names while creating the data frame or setting row names on the existing one by using rownames() function.
-To set the column names use colnames() function.
+If you have row names on the data frame and want to filter rows by row name in R data frame, use the below approach.
+By default, row names in an R data frame are incremental sequence numbers assigned at creation.
+You can also assign custom row names during the creation of the data frame or by using the rownames()

 # filter() by row name